KacperKubara/distython/README.md

-# distython
+# Distython
-## What is it
+## Overview
 It is an implementation of state-of-the-art distance metrics from research papers which can handle mixed-type data and missing values.
 At the moment, HEOM, HVDM and VDM are tested and working.
+The implementation of the algorithms is done in Numpy to make it fast and efficient.
 VDM and HVDM has been released recently so please report bugs, if there are any.
 ## Why
 The aim of the package is to provide ready-to-use heterogeneous distance metrics which are compatible with Scikit-Learn.
 Please feel free to help and contribute to the project as there is a lack of existing implementations of hetergeneous distance metrics.